 What Benefits Do Injured Workers Receive?

-When employees suffer on-the-job injuries or occupational diseases, they can file workers’ compensation claims for benefits from their state regardless of whose fault their injuries are.
+When employees suffer on-the-job injuries or occupational diseases, they can file a claim for workers’ compensation benefits from their state regardless of whose fault their injuries are.
 In exchange for these benefits, employees cannot sue their employers.
-This is what’s known as the grand bargain in workers’ compensation history.
+This is known as the grand bargain in workers’ compensation history.

-The specific benefits depend on the state, but most governments offer the following four categories for compensation.
+The specific benefits depend on the state, but most governments require workers’ comp policies to cover:

 Injured employees are entitled to all appropriate and necessary medical treatment, so workers’ comp policies do not have deductibles or coverage limits.
 However, some states restrict coverage by limiting some types of treatments.
 For instance, a worker may only be allowed a certain number of physical therapy sessions.